preservim/vim-thematic/README.markdown

 \ }
 ```

-Without GUI-based Vim, console-based emulation is trickier, as there's
+Non-GUI terminal-based emulation is trickier, as there's no easy way to
-no easy way to create generous left and right margins.
-You can
+create generous left and right margins.
+You can approximate it by
-approximate it by switching from soft-wrap to hard line breaks with
+switching from soft-wrap to hard line breaks with `vim-pencil` and using
-`vim-pencil` and using with a narrow `textwidth`:
+with a narrow `textwidth`:

 ```vim
 autocmd FileType markdown set foldcolumn=12 textwidth=74